RamezAtallah-9r/RamezAtallah-9r/README.md

 I'm a **Computer Systems Engineer & Full-Stack Developer** from Palestine 🇵🇸, currently completing an intensive bootcamp at **Axsos Academy** (620+ hours of hands-on coding).
 I combine academic training in system architecture with practical project experience building scalable web applications.

-I'm **actively seeking a Junior Developer role in Europe** where I can contribute my technical skills, collaborate with innovative teams, and grow within the tech industry.
+I'm **actively seeking a Junior Developer role** where I can contribute my technical skills, collaborate with innovative teams, and grow within the tech industry.
 I'm open to employment opportunities, consulting engagements, and mentoring/open-source contributions.

 ---